 Bollinger Bands is a technical analysis tool developed by John Bollinger, a technical stock market trader, author, and financial analyst.
 He created this solution in the 1980s and changed how investors saw the market, realizing that volatility is dynamic rather than static.

 According to Bollinger Bands, the tool is designed to answer this question: “Are prices high or low on a relative basis?”
 Additionally, the Bollinger Bands website explains, “By definition price is high at the upper band and price is low at the lower band.
 That bit of information is incredibly valuable.
-It is even more powerful if combined with other tools such as other indicators for confirmation.”
+It is even more powerful if combined with other tools such as other forex trading indicators for confirmation.”

 Traders can apply this knowledge to forex and almost every other kind of commodity and security, including crypto.
 Bollinger Bands can be applied from hourly to monthly timescales.

-How Do Bollinger Bands Work?
+How Does the Bollinger Bands Strategy Work?

-It’s a way of drawing curves around a price structure with the moving average in the middle (middle band) and then an upper and lower band to assess whether prices are relatively high or low.
+As John Bollinger explains, the formula is an “n period moving average with bands drawn above and below at intervals determined by a multiple of standard deviation.”
+Using Bollinger Bands is a way of drawing curves around a price structure with the moving average in the middle (middle band) and then an upper and lower band to assess whether prices are relatively high or low.

-How to Use Bollinger Bands?
+How to Calculate Bollinger Bands?

+Traders can use a 20-day simple moving average of two currency pairs as the first data point to calculate Bollinger Bands.
+Now you need the standard deviation of the two currencies: calculate the square root of the variance using the squared difference of the mean.
 After that, multiply the standard deviation by two and then add and subtract that value from each day’s (in the 20-day moving average) currency price.
 This will give you the upper and lower bands.

 2. Stochastic Oscillators